Personal Responsibility and Work Opportunity Act: Addressing concerns

-Work Requirements
+Work requirements

 Opponents of entitlement welfare services introduced the idea of work requirements for previous entitlement programs such as Temporary Assistance for Needy Families (TANF).
 Instead of Aid to Families with Dependent Children (AFDC) which was an entitlement program, the shift from AFDC to TANF introduced the idea of having to qualify for welfare through employment.
 Research from the Center on Budget and Policy Priorities found, however, that work requirements do not cut poverty as advocates for work requirements would hope.
 The CBPP found that increased employment weakened over time after the work requirements were put in place.
 They also found that "stable employment among recipients subject to work requirements proved the exception, not the norm."
 As well as citing many barriers to employment, even after work programs were introduced.
 Finally, they found that most individuals who were subject to work requirements "remained poor, and some became poorer."

-Impact of Work Requirements on Women
+Impact of work requirements on women

 It is reported by the National Women's Law Center that "more than 10 million women are the sole support for their children and families."
 In addition in the labor economy, most women are relegated to service sector jobs and jobs dubbed as low-wage earning jobs.
 Because of these factors, women are in a unique position when it comes to welfare, poverty, and work.
 Without proper education and training programs, women are often not able to obtain jobs that provide an income large enough to lift themselves and their families out of welfare.
 Another major impact of work requirements on women in welfare programs is the absence of adequate and affordable child care.
 This issue disproportionately affects single mothers on welfare who are required to get a job but are also the primary caregiver to their children.
-According to census data from 1995, one year before PWORWA was enacted, found that "11 million children under age 6 have mothers who work outside the hoe and thus make use of some form of child care.
+According to census data from 1995, one year before PWORWA was enacted, found that "11 million children under age 6 have mothers who work outside the home and thus make use of some form of child care.
 It has been estimated that this number will increase by almost 2 million when mothers who previously received AFDC assistance are required to find employment."
 Child care provides a critical barrier to low-income mothers who now are required to find work.